scalacenter/sprees/README.md

 ### What you need to do

-Add a PR with the following information:
+Create a PR with the following information:

 * Project information.
 * Your contact details.